 When pets are allowed in the main cabin

 When possible, arrange for your pet to fly with you in the main cabin.
-Small pets, like cats and dogs under 20 pounds, are often considered carry-on pets and are generally allowed for an additional pet fee as long as they remain in their dog carrier or cat carrier.
+Small pets, like cats and dogs under 20 pounds, are often considered carry-on pets and are generally allowed for an additional pet fee if they remain in their dog carrier or cat carrier.

 Airlines must accommodate certified service dogs at no extra charge.
-However, airlines are no longer required to give emotional support animals the same level of accommodations, so your ESA may be refused even if they are certified.
-If they are accepted, they’re considered pets and must still follow the 20-pound rule.
-You can expect to pay $200 or less for your pet to ride in the cabin with you versus the $1,000 average for a cargo ticket.
+However, airlines are no longer required to give emotional support animals the same level of accommodations even if they are certified.
+If accepted, they’re considered pets and must still follow the 20-pound rule.
+You can expect to pay around $200 or less for your pet to ride in the cabin with you versus the $1,000 average for a cargo ticket.